 (1) The post is meant to be tongue-in-cheek, I am not suggesting that people who buy chocolate assortments are not sincere or that you judge people by their gift-giving (or lack thereof) or what the gift is and what it costs.

-(2) I am saying that I personally don't like them and have received a disappointingly large number of these from friends that I would have considered to be closer than a quickie trip to the supermarket aisle.
-I still believe re the old teachers that given how much I owe them and my own consideration of food, I should have put in more effort and thought then my own trip down the supermarket aisle.
+(2) I am saying that I personally don't like them and have received a disappointingly large number of these from people that I would have considered to be closer than a quickie trip to the supermarket aisle.
+I have given these to other people before as well, but after thinking about it and the other more practical and personalized gifts that I could have purchased or made, I don't anymore.
 But, you are free to disagree with me!